E-commerce

 Monthly closing

-Card payment reconciliation, cash discrepancies, provisions for returns: recurring steps are well suited to controlled scripts.
+Reconciliation of card payments, cash discrepancies, provisions for returns: recurring steps are well suited to controlled scripts.

 Recovery plan

-Risks: scaling errors, technical debt, and governance
+Risks: errors at scale, technical debt, and governance

 An error in a rule can send thousands of incorrect emails or apply a discount twice: governance (review, testing, permissions) is essential.